Integration with matplotlib#

 object that has been added to the figure.

-Axis autoscaling will not
+Axis autoscaling will work

-work with GraphArtist()
+as expected with GraphArtist()

 offers a